 The flight from Austin to Albuquerque is less than two hours.
 We landed by late morning, picked up the rental car, and used all of the tools at our disposal– Instagram + Yelp– to find the best coffee before heading north to Santa Fe.
 (The coffee shop is Humble Coffee and not only was the almond milk latte delish, but if you ever make your way there be sure to try the lavender blueberry cornmeal muffin, too.)

 An hour later we pulled up to Casa Chimayo for lunch.
-Its very authentic New Mexican cuisine did not disappoint.
-It’s also a little ways off of the main square, so it wasn’t overrun with people either.
-(Although it had filled up by the time we left.)
+Its authentic New Mexican cuisine did not disappoint.
+It’s also a little ways off of the main square, so it wasn’t overrun with people, either.

 We came very close to leaving with a piece of art for the playroom.
 The artist splits his time between western Africa, France, and Santa Fe and his work is really beautiful.
 It had a very Basquiat quality to it, but in the end the colors just weren’t quite right for our space.